conormcdevitt/Hackathon1/README.md

-# Project XYZ

-**Project XYZ** is a comprehensive data analysis tool designed to streamline data exploration, analysis, and visualisation.
-The tool supports multiple data formats and provides an intuitive interface for both novice and expert data scientists.
+# Car Price Analysis

+**Car Price Analysis** is a data analysis tool designed to show how different variables affect the price of cars.

 # ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 ## Dataset Content
-* Describe your dataset.
-Choose a dataset of reasonable size to avoid exceeding the repository's maximum size of 100Gb.
 * My dataset is based on Car Price Prediction, it was taken from https://www.kaggle.com/datasets/hellbuoy/car-price-prediction/data
 * It includes 25 columns that include various different pieces of information on different cars that were purchased including their price.
 * It includes 205 rows or entries for each column.

 ## Hypothesis and how to validate?
-* List here your project hypothesis(es) and how you envision validating it (them)
 * After cleaning the data, I have reduced the number of columns down to 15.
 I expect a number of these variables to be strongly correlated with increased prices, and others not so much.
   For example: I expect variables like horsepower, enginesize, cylinder number, wheelbase, curbweight, carbody, drivewheel and aspiration to be very influential to the price.
                I expect variables such as fuelsystem, brand and mpg to be somewhat responsible for increased prices.